SteelPh0enix/steelph0enix.github.io/content/posts/llama-cpp-guide.md

 call %USERPROFILE%/llama-cpp-venv/Scripts/activate.bat
 ```

-After that, let's make sure that our virtualenv has all the base packages up-to-date.
+After that, let's make sure that our virtualenv has all the core packages up-to-date.

 ```sh
 python -m pip install --upgrade pip wheel setuptools
 ```

-Next thing we need to do is installing prerequisites for the script.
+Next, we need to install prerequisites for the llama.cpp scripts.
 This will be a two-step process.
 First, we'll install `llama.cpp` dependencies, and then we'll install `gguf` library from `llama.cpp` repository.
 Let's look into `requirements/` directory of our `llama.cpp` repository.